Playoff ticket punched: No. 3 Notre Dame rallies to beat USC and cap off 12-0 regular season

 No. 7 LSU thought it had No. 22 Texas A&M beat in regulation — twice.
-Instead, Kellen Mond found Kendrick Rogers for a 19-yard touchdown pass as time expired, extending what would become the longest and highest-scoring game in FBS history, as Mond’s 2-point pass to Rogers gave Texas A&M a 74-72 win in seven overtimes.
+Instead, Kellen Mond found Quartney Davis for a 19-yard touchdown pass as time expired, extending what would become the longest and highest-scoring game in FBS history, as Mond’s 2-point pass to Kendrick Rogers gave Texas A&M a 74-72 win in seven overtimes.

 It was the fifth game in FBS history to reach seven overtimes, and the third such SEC game.
 Mond passed or threw the ball on 69 plays for Texas A&M, posting seven total touchdowns and no turnovers.
 But before Texas A&M could win the game in the dawn of morning, the Aggies first had to give it away.